Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: Additional Details and Results

 \subsection{Details of When Should We Adapt}

-As discussed in \cref{sec:practical} and illustrated in \cref{fig:when-should-adapt}, practitioners must decide whether to adapt the model when a new interval of data arrives.
+As illustrated in \cref{fig:OOD-MS}b of the main paper, practitioners must decide whether to adapt the model when a new interval of data arrives.
 We construct an adapt-or-skip benchmark on top of \textsc{StreamTrap} to evaluate this.
 Throughout this section, we denote by $\mathrm{model}_j$ the model trained on cumulative labeled data from intervals $1,\dots,j$.

 \textbf{Experimental setup.} Following the streaming protocol, at interval $j$, the learner has access to $\mathrm{model}_{j-1}$ and the unlabeled images from the current interval $j$.
 The learner must decide whether to: \begin{itemize}[label=$\bullet$] \item \textbf{Adapt}: label the interval $j$ data and train $\mathrm{model}_j$. \item \textbf{Skip}: continue using $\mathrm{model}_{j-1}$. \end{itemize} This decision must be made \emph{before observing the test data from interval \(j+1\)}.
 The chosen model (either \(\mathrm{model}_{j-1}\) or \(\mathrm{model}_j\)) is then evaluated on the test split of interval \(j+1\).
 Each interval therefore, produces one adapt-or-skip decision instance.
 To construct the benchmark, we uniformly sample 80 camera traps from those where the oracle$\star$ performance exceeds the zero-shot baseline, and subsample decision instances to obtain a balanced dataset with equal numbers of Adapt and Skip cases.
 We evaluate three simple decision heuristics: